wethod/learning-center-source/content/finance/index.md

 ---
 ## Orders

-In this section you can view all your orders and create new ones.
+In this section you can see all your orders and create new ones.
+After creating an order you can send it and confirm it.
 Once you click on the "**Send**" button, an e-mail is sent to the address provided in the [Email Bot]({{< relref "settings/index.md#company" >}}) section.

+After confiming an order you will not be able to edit it again.

-To create a order:
+To create an order:

 1. Click on the top left "**+ order**" button and an empty order will be added to the list;
-2. Compile the order's empty fields;
+2. Compile the required fields;
 3. Click on the "**create**" button.

 Fields description: